 Gun Enhancement Laws in California

-So, that actually helps some people who, for example, commit a robbery and are looking at a minimum of 12 years, because if they get the low term plus the 10-year gun enhancements, and then they have to serve 85% of that.
+In addition to whatever you get for the substantive crime, I'm seeing them use the old gun law, which was never abolished off the books, so that you could get 3, 4, or 10 years.
+So, that helps some people who, for example, commit a robbery and are looking at a minimum of 12 years because if they get the low term plus the 10-year gun enhancements, then they have to serve 85% of that.

 - Penal Code 12022 PC — armed with a firearm while committing a felony;